 Entre Santos Madrid

-Atmosphere can be just as important as food in any restaurant experience and Entre Santos has the atmosphere of a lively tavern.
-It is also a definitive gourmet Mediterranean tapas bar – one of the best in Madrid – with a wide selection of cocktails to wash them down with – which has been a running theme on this list but what can we say, we like cocktails.
-Both the drinks and tapas come on/in creative styled plates and mugs, and the service is a winning combination of fast and friendly.
-Unlike a lot of restaurants previously on this list you cannot book in advance, as it works on a first come first serve basis – so get there earlyish to guarantee a table.
+Atmosphere can be just as important as food in any restaurant experience, and Entre Santos has the lively atmosphere of a tavern.
+It is also a definitive gourmet Mediterranean tapas bar—one of the best in Madrid—with a wide selection of cocktails to wash them down.
+(This has been a running theme on this list, but what can we say?
+We like cocktails.)
+Both the drinks and tapas come on creatively styled plates and mugs, and the service is a winning combination of fast and friendly.
+Unlike many restaurants previously mentioned on this list, you cannot book in advance, as it works on a first-come, first-serve basis—so get there early-ish to guarantee a table.

 General Eating Out in Madrid Advice

 Spain is different!
-At least from the perspective of the eating times that a lot of English-speaking countries are accustomed to.
-Everything runs a little late: lunch being between 2pm to 4pm and dinner between 9pm and 11pm.
-However, restaurants in Chueca also get busy and often can’t be booked in advance, so a delicate line must be made with getting there early but not TOO early.
-Usually exactly at 2pm or 9pm will guarantee you a table, but maybe come slightly earlier if you are in a big group.
+At least from the perspective of the eating times that many English-speaking countries are accustomed to.
+Everything runs a little late: lunch is typically between 2 p.m. and 4 p.m., and dinner is between 9 p.m. and 11 p.m.
+However, restaurants in Chueca get busy and often can’t be booked in advance, so you’ll need to find a delicate balance between arriving early but not too early.
+Usually, arriving exactly at 2 p.m. or 9 p.m. will guarantee you a table, but come slightly earlier if you’re in a big group.

-As for the language, in Chueca you’ll find everywhere has a menu in English and the waiters tend to know enough to get through your order.
-It does help however, to know a few phrases in Spanish and makes servers warm to you more.
-Failing that, remember things like the writing hand motions for “the bill” are pretty much international.
+As for the language, in Chueca you’ll find that most places have menus in English, and the waiters tend to know enough English to take your order.
+However, it helps to know a few phrases in Spanish, as it often makes servers warm to you more.
+Failing that, simple gestures—like the universal hand motion for “the bill”—are pretty much international.

-Finally, the blunt truth is that often the service is slow in Spain, especially when waiting for the bill.
-There’s a laid-back attitude to eating – they even have the phrase “sobremesa” which means to relax and chat at the table after a big meal – so be patient and try to just lie back, enjoy the slower pace of life, and take in the vibrant energy – not to mention the hot guys – that make up Chueca.
+Finally, the blunt truth is that service in Spain is often slow, especially when waiting for the bill.
+There’s a laid-back attitude to eating—they even have the phrase sobremesa, which means relaxing and chatting at the table after a big meal—so be patient.
+Try to lie back, enjoy the slower pace of life, and take in the vibrant energy (not to mention the hot guys) that make up Chueca.